 One of the most versatile kinds of crankbaits on the market today are lipless crankbaits.
 While they are also known as “rattle traps” or other nicknames, lipless crankbaits do not feature the standard bill or lip on the front of the lure which usually manipulates the natural buoyancy of the bait.

-The lack of this lip allows this lure to be fished at just about any depth you want, which can be accomplished by letting it sink to the desired level.
+The lack of a lip allows these lures to be fished at just about any depth you want, which can be accomplished by letting it sink to the desired level.

 A lipless crankbait will produce a telltale “wobble” when retrieved and the faster an angler reels the bait in, the more rapid your crankbait will wobble back and forth.